software-engineering-at-home/content/channel/000-Channel-Introduction.md

 class: title, center, bottom

-# Channel Introduction January 2021
+# Channel Introduction for 2021

 ???

+This is the Software Engineering at Home Channel Introduction for 2021.

 This content is formatted for slides; to launch the viewer please follow this link:
 - https://software-engineering-at-home.github.io/content/slides.html?view=channel/000-Channel-Introduction.md